Normal Serum-EquineThis page contains information on Normal Serum-Equine for veterinary use.

 Contains phenol and thimerosal as preservatives.

-Normal Serum-Equine Dosage And AdministrationInject subcutaneously, intramuscularly, or intravenously, 50 mL to 250 mL, depending upon the weight of the animal and the judgement of the veterinarian administering.
+Dosage and AdministrationInject subcutaneously, intramuscularly, or intravenously, 50 mL to 250 mL, depending upon the weight of the animal and the judgement of the veterinarian administering.
 Repeat doses may be given.

 A condition referred to as “serum hepatitis” infrequently occurs in horses.
 The literature associates this partially with the injection of biologics containing equine serum or tissue.
 This connection is based, at the present time, upon supposition and not upon scientific evidence as efforts to experimentally reproduce such a condition in horses have not been successful.
 It seems prudent, however, in view of the published implications, to make horse owners aware of it.